Michigan’s Strongest Criminal Defense for Felony and Misdemeanor Charges

 - Operating With Presence of Drugs– First Offense: Fine $100 to $500 plus costs; 93 days jail maximum, up to 360 hours of community service.

-Any of the above with a prior conviction – $200 to $1000 fine plus costs and 30 to 90 days of community service and 5 days minimum jail and 1 year maximum jail.
+Any of the above, with a prior conviction – $200 to $1000 fine plus costs and 30 to 90 days of community service and 5 days minimum jail and 1-year maximum jail.

 License Suspensions and Restrictions.

 Retail Fraud 2nd Degree (goods valued between $200 and $1000) is punishable by a fine of not more than $2,000 or 3 times the value of the property, whichever is greater, and up to 1 year in jail.
 Retail Fraud 3rd Degree (goods valued under $200) is punishable by a fine of up to $500 or 3 times the value of the goods, whichever is greater, and up to 93 days in jail.
+A 1st Degree Retail Fraud conviction can result in a prison sentence.

 If you still have questions for a Michigan criminal defense attorney, feel free to call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation

 and confidential case evaluation.
 Please call us at (248) 263-6800 or complete a Request for Assistance Form and a highly experienced criminal defense lawyer will promptly contact you.
+When you need someone to fight to protect your rights and defend you in court, the Defense Team with LEWIS & DICKSTEIN, P.L.L.C. will do whatever it takes to achieve the best possible resolution to your case.
+Our highest priority is to seek a dismissal of all charges when possible.